DrLusine/beacontest/README.md

 ### Running the bot

+The URL of your bot's Webhook will be: https://[heroku app name].herokuapp.com/hubot/notify/general Use this URL on your Presense app.

 The bot listens to only one command: where is [name].
 The bot will reply "[name] is available", "[name] is busy" or "[name] is not found", depending on the status of the username.

 You can give the bot the "where is [name]" command by dropping it a Direct Message, or invite the bot into any Slack channel and tag it in your message, eg. "@botname: where is [name]"